FAA Testing & more

 The official information for getting your student certificate is at https://iacra.faa.gov/IACRA/HelpAndInfo.aspx?id=6.

-Once you have your certificate, when you instructor determines that you are ready to fly a glider solo, you must first take an informal pre-solo written test (FAR 61.87(b)).
+Once you have your student certificate, when you instructor determines that you are ready to fly a glider solo, you must first take an informal pre-solo written test (FAR 61.87(b)).
 After reviewing your test, he will make the appropriate entry in your log book to make it official.
 You're now ready to fly on your own.
 Congratulations!

 knowledge test

 Before you're allowed to take the Practical (Flight) Test, you must have passed the FAA knowledge (AKA written) test within the past 24 calendar months.
-The knowledge test is not required if you hold a power pilot certificate (airplane, helicopter, etc).
+The knowledge test is not required if you hold a power pilot certificate (airplane, helicopter, etc.).
 The test is administered using a computer at an FAA designated test site.

 There are several commercial outlets that sell study guides or videos to help you prepare for the test.
-Using your favorite browser, just enter "faa knowledge test guides" for a list of vendors.
+Using your favorite browser, just enter "FAA knowledge test guides" for a list of vendors.
 Some students learn better using books, others using videos, the choice is yours.
-The best online glider practice tests are probably at PSI exams (see below) - which is also the site where you will later take the actual exam at the examination test site.
+The best free online glider practice tests are probably at PSI exams (see below) - which is also the site where you will later take the actual exam at the examination test site.

 For better or for worse, the FAA glider knowledge test still has VOR and ADF questions on it.
 For those glider pilots who have never used a VOR, ADF, HSI, or RMI, here's a pretty slick simulator that will give you a good feel for their capabilities.
 The simulator was written by Tim Carlson.